swarris/2023-04-20-long-reads/_episodes/04-assembly.md

 > 2. The log file contains lines like this: [M::ha_hist_line]    98: ** 55.
 What are they?
 > 3. Sketch a plot of a k-mer distribution of: a) low-coverage data set; b) high coverage bacterial genome and c) a high coverage read set of a diploid genome
 > 4. What happened to the Nanopore-based assemblies?
+> ## Combining PacBio and Nanopore
+> This is an additional challenge: hifiasm supports the usage of nanopore data together with HiFi data through the --ul option.
+Give it a go!
 {: .challenge}

 ## Basic statistics on the assemblies